-Four workstreams BMGF x PPF
+Five workstreams BMGF x PPF

-The children narrative: aligned with the Presidential Children Initiative and setting up a long term strategy for SDGs
+A narrative focused on children: aligned with the Presidential Children Initiative and setting up a long term strategy for SDGs

 Challenge:

 The shifting landscape of international finance and development aid demands a critical reassessment.
 The scarcity of concessional finance is expected to persist, fueling skepticism and eroding trust between the global North and South.
 The increasing allocation of concessional finance toward climate mitigation further sidelines poverty alleviation and basic development needs.
 Uncertainty around outcomes of the US and UK elections makes the situation more precarious.